-Following up on the Si Phan Don series of posts, we present here the fabulous island of Don Khon, located in the far south of Laos.
+Following up on our Don Det post, we present here the fabulous neighboring island of Don Khon, also located in the far south of Laos.

 Now, before we go any further, a quick shout out to all of my Lao readers out there and a brief language note — I do realize that I’m being redundant in my use of “Island of Don…” as ‘don’ is Lao for ‘island.’
 I just really want to emphasize to our non-Lao readers out there (I think there are at least three…Hi Grandma!) that these are indeed islands we’re speaking of…4,000 islands in fact.
 Unfortunately, Lori and I have a return ticket out of Shanghai in December and thus are unable to visit 3,998 of the islands, but we certainly would not be against coming back and trying again.

 For most of our time in Si Phan Don, we stayed at a wonderful family-run establishment called Santiphab guesthouse on the southeastern shore of Don Det.
 From our bungalow, we could see the banks of Don Khon and were eager to get over there at some point.
 The kicker was that the island has an entrance fee of about 25,000 Kip per person (about US$3.00).
 Being on quite a tight budget, we weren’t able to justify to ourselves spending the fee more than once during our time in Si Phan Don.
 That’s not to say that we didn’t cross the old railway bridge to enjoy Don Khon’s restaurants after the ticket office had closed for the day around sunset.
 However, we did dedicate one entire day to seeing the island (which definitely warrants at least a day).